-The best showing on the property is the BATTERY VEIN, upon the Battery Patent claim.
+The BATTERY VEIN system, upon the Battery Patent claim, is the most developed working place upon the property.

-The vein is developed by 4 adits, various winzes and raises, and shows good ore and values through its development.
-Naturally the widest and best showings were mined out.
+The vein is developed by 4 adits, various winzes and raises, and shows good ore and values through its development, except the lower two drifts seem to be off the main vein entirely.
+The widest and best showings were mined out.

-As noted previously the most recent shipment from this property was made in 1913, and it assayed 170 ounces of Silver, $3\frac{1}{2}\%$ of Copper, and 20% of Lead.
-No assayed value was given for Zinc but it should have assayed about the same in Zinc as in Lead, as the other assays taken in the area carry about the same ratio of Zinc to Lead, although probably no payment was received for it at the time.
+As noted previously the most recent shipment from this property was made in 1913, and it assayed 170 ounces of Silver, 31⁄2% of Copper, and 20% of Lead.
+No assayed value was given for Zinc but it should have assayed about the same in Zinc, as in Lead, as the other assays taken in the area carry about the same ratio of Zinc to Lead, although probably no payment was received for it at the time.